IBM/zDNN/README.md

 non-transformed layout.
 The `is_transformed` field within `ztensor` must be `true`.

-Only feature tensors that have been converted to transformed format are supported.
-Kernel tensors and concatenated tensors are not supported.
+All stick format tensors are supported, except:

+- Kernel tensors
+- Concatenated RNN input-gates tensors

 #### Format